alixinne/shadertoy-connector/README.md

 ### Octave

-Ensure the built `shadertoy_octave.oct` file is somewhere in the load path.
-Here we assume it is in the current directory, but change the path accordingly.
-You can use the `make install` command in the `build/` directory to install the `oct` file into the package directory.
+The default install target for Octave puts `shadertoy_octave.oct` in the load path.
+Note that `autoload` commands are needed to tell Octave to load the functions from the correct file.

 ```matlab
 % Tell octave to autoload the functions from the .oct file